Munetaka Murakami: 2022

 In 2022, Murakami became the first NPB player to hit a home run in five consecutive plate appearances, spanning two games.
 On September 13, Murakami hit his 55th home run of the season, tying Sadaharu Oh for the most home runs by a Japanese player in a season, and for second in NPB overall, alongside Alex Cabrera, Tuffy Rhodes, and Oh.
 Unfortunately for Murakami, he would go on a slump, going 48 straight at-bats without a home run, but on the final day of the regular season, on October 3, 2022, Murakami would hit his 56th home run of the season, breaking Oh's record for the most home runs by a Japanese-born player.
 He also became the first person who plays offense to win the NPB Triple Crown since Nobuhiko Matsunaka of the Fukuoka Daiei Hawks in 2004, and the first by a Central League player since Randy Bass of the Hanshin Tigers in 1986, and the youngest player to win the Triple Crown, at 22 years, eight months, and one day old at the conclusion of the 2022 regular season.
 He then proceeded to win the Central League MVP in a unanimous vote, becoming the first player since Masahiro Tanaka in and the first position player since Sadaharu Oh in to win the MVP ballot unanimously.

+2023–2025

-After the 2022 season, Murakami signed a three-year contract extension worth 600 million yen per year, which stipulates that the Swallows must post Murakami to MLB after the 2025 season.
+After the 2022 season, Murakami signed a three-year contract extension worth 600 million yen per year, which stipulated that the Swallows had to post him to Major League Baseball (MLB) after the 2025 season.

+Murakami was not as productive in 2023 and 2024.
+His batting average fell from .318 in 2022 to .256 in 2023 and .244 in 2024.
+His strikeout and walk rates also worsened: his strikeout rate went from 21% to 28% to 30% while his walk rate dropped from 19.3% in 2022 to 14.3% in 2025.

+In 2025, Murakami suffered an oblique injury in spring training.
+He returned to the Swallows on April 17, but re-aggravated his oblique upon his return.
+He returned again to the Swallows on July 29.
+Murakami played in 65 games during 2025 season, slashing .273/.379/.663 with 22 HRs and 47 RBIs.

+Per his contract, Murakami was officially posted to MLB on November 7, 2025.
+A 45-day negotiating window began on November 8.